fxx40a3/Research/README.md

 Object Detection Using YOLO Using Pytorch
 Object Detection Using YOLO Using Tensorflow
-Object Detection with Faster R-CNN and Mask R-CNN Image Segmentation with U-Net using Tensorflow
+Object Detection with Faster R-CNN and Mask R-CNN Neural Style Transfer Using Pytorch
-Image Segmentation with SegNet using Tensorflow
-Image Segmentation with U-Net using Pytorch
-Neural Style Transfer Using Pytorch
 Image Synthesis using Generative Adversarial Networks (GANs) Emotion Recognition through Facial Expressions